a5kin/artipixoids/CONCEPT.md

 1.1.
 We are going to generate the beautiful objects of abstract digital arts, even at the cost of computational resources.

 1.2.
-The objects of arts are: static images, videos, sound, 3D models, etc.
+The objects of arts are: static images, videos, sounds, 3D models, etc.

 1.3.
 We will consider the object as Artipixoid if and only if: